 How will Finland do without Russian gas imports?

 Finland’s reliance on natural gas is notably lower than that of Central and Southern Europe.
 In Finland, approximately 60% of natural gas is used for industrial purposes and 35% is used for energy production.
 Especially in energy production, natural gas can be largely replaced with other fuels, whereas facilities where this is not possible can take precautions by procuring liquefied natural gas (LNG).

-The National Emergency Supply Agency is monitoring the market in order to ensure the security of supply of natural gas.
+The National Emergency Supply Agency monitors the markets to ensure the security of the gas supply and has engaged in intensive preparations all spring, together with operators in the sector.
 Energy companies can replace natural gas with other fuels on market terms, and some have already done so.
 The direct gas demand of households can be covered in any event.
-The NESA is also prepared to take care of protected customers in the event that the supply of natural gas through current channels, including Balticconnector, is completely cut off.
+The NESA is prepared to take care of the protected customers in the event that the Balticconnector pipeline would also become unavailable.

 What is the purpose of situational picture of security of supply?